NEUROFEEDBACK EDINBURGH & ONLINE

 Our first session can be either face-to-face or online.
 During this session, we will discuss your symptoms and the areas you would like to improve and you will also have the chance to ask me any questions that you might have about neurofeedback.
 I will explain to you how Myndlift works and will also show you the different pieces of equipment (see photo).
 I will also give you clear instructions about how to use the home neurofeedback system.
 If you decide to go ahead, I will ask you to complete a comprehensive assessment of symptoms and medical history.
 This will help me to form a complete picture of your background, your difficulties and your aspirations.
 Following this, I will create a neurofeedback program tailored to your needs.
 At the end of the appointment, I will give you (or arrange to post to you) a neurofeedback kit for you to use at home.

-First assessment session is 90 minutes and the cost is £90.
+First assessment session is 50 minutes and the cost is £65.
 Thereafter, each in-clinic neurofeedback session is £65.
-For home/remote based neurofeedback, the minimum recommended treatment plan is four months and the price is £300 per month.
+For home/remote based neurofeedback, the minimum recommended treatment plan is four months and the price is £260 per month.
 It is possible to pay by monthly instalments or to pay in advance with a 10% discount.
-This cost includes a minimum 3 home based sessions per week plus 15-minute phone or online consultation, per month.
+This cost includes an unlimited number home based sessions per month, plus 15-minute phone or online consultation, per month.
+There is also the option for other people (family/friends) to train with the same system, with an extra £100/per additional person per month.

 BENEFITS OF ONLINE NEUROFEEDBACK